Vera Deakin White

-Vera Deakin White OBE (25 December 1891 – 9 August 1978) was an Australian humanitarian known for her long involvement with the Australian Red Cross.
+Vera Deakin White OBE (25 December 1891 – 9 August 1978), also known as Lady White, was an Australian humanitarian known for her long involvement with the Australian Red Cross.
 In 1915, aged 23, she established the Australian Wounded and Missing Enquiry Bureau to assist the families of soldiers.
 The bureau, initially based in Cairo and later in London, responded to thousands of requests for information during the First World War.

 Early life

 Vera Deakin was born on 25 December 1891 at Llanarth, her parents' home in South Yarra, Melbourne.
 She was the youngest of three daughters born to Pattie (née Browne) and Alfred Deakin.
 Her father was the second Prime Minister of Australia, serving three non-consecutive terms between 1903 and 1910.

 The Deakin sisters were initially tutored by their aunt Catherine Deakin, before going on to Melbourne Girls Grammar.
 Vera attended lectures in English literature at the University of Melbourne, but was primarily interested in music.
 She took cello and vocal lessons, performing publicly for the first time at the Australian Exhibition of Women's Work in 1907.
 She went to Europe in 1913 to study music in Berlin and Budapest, chaperoned by her aunt Catherine.